rustbas/mgiver/README.md

 # mgiver
-Simple archiver.
+Simple archiver for `FASTQ` files.
 It using Huffman's algorithm to encode/decode files.

 # Usage